DC Universe Online: Episode 41: House of Legends

 This episode released on August 25, 2021, provides both hero and villains a cross-faction headquarters for the first time.
 Meet with The Monitor to learn more of the upcoming storyline everyone will be facing in the upcoming episodes.
-The House of Legends contains several alternate reality versions of heroes and villains that characters have aided or defeated before are all working together against the inevitable arrival of an universal being known as Perpetua.
+The House of Legends contains several alternate reality versions of heroes and villains that characters have aided or defeated before are all working together against the inevitable arrival of a universal being known as Perpetua.
 Tempus Fuginaut and Harbinger also are heavily featured and introduced.
-It is based on The Multiversity's version of the House of Heroes, but repurposed to house villains as well, explaining the name, which can also be seen as a nod to "Legends of Tomorrow".
+It is based on The Multiversity's version of the House of Heroes, but repurposed to house villains as well.
 Content was restructured with this Episode, changing Tiers, Combat Rating requirements and several other aspects of the game.

 Episode 42: Legion of Doom

 This episode released on December 9, 2021.
 It's part one of two of a story line that began in Metal.
 Lex Luthor had formed a new Legion of Doom in service of the malevolent creator of the Multiverse, Perpetua.
-Martian Manhunter leads the way and tries to thwart Lex's endgame.
+Martian Manhunter leads the way and tries to thwart Luthor's endgame.